fastrgv/Asud/README.md

 	* Xwing-view
 	* Linked-Pairs-view
 	* xCycle-view.
-* F-key: Flush all dups
+* f-key: Flush all dups
 * u-key: process all [Unique] singles: remove other candidates in same cell, then flush.

 -----------------------------------------------------------------------------------------------------